kasteway/Salary_Prediction/README.md

 3. SKLearn to build Machine Learning classification models and measuring metrics
 4. Streamlit to develop the app
 5. Heroku to deploy the app
-6. Docker to create a smooth pipeline
+6. Docker to create a smooth pipeline.

 ---